 Over the last seven days, you might have noticed there have been a lot of new graphics cards shaking up our best graphics card list.
-First we had Nvidia’s pair of RTX Super cards, the RTX 2060 Super and the RTX 2070 Super, and just a couple of days ago they were joined by AMD’s RX 5700 and RX 5700 XT.
+First we had Nvidia’s pair of RTX Super cards, the RTX 2060 Super and the RTX 2070 Super, and just a couple of days ago they were joined by two new AMD Navi GPUs, the AMD’s RX 5700 and RX 5700 XT.
 Yesterday, I put all but one of those cards head to head via the medium of some lovely graphs (see our Nvidia RTX 2060 vs AMD RX 5700 article for more info), so today I thought I’d do the same for the $499 RTX 2070 Super, its identically-priced non-Super RTX 2070 counterpart and AMD’s top Navi contender, the $399 RX 5700 XT, to see how they all stack up as top-tier 1440p cards and entry-level 4K jobbers.
 Which one will triumph?
 Only the bar charts can decide.

 RTX 2070 vs RX 5700 XT vs RTX 2070 Super: How we test